maflcko/b-c-gui-translations-review/reviews/sd.md

         <translation>يہ</translation>

 YES
 The translation is incorrect.
-The English word "or" should be translated as "يا" in Sindhi ('sd').
-The provided translation "يہ" means "this" in Urdu, not "or" in Sindhi.
+The provided Sindhi ('sd') translation "يہ" actually means "this" in Urdu, not "or".
+The correct Sindhi translation for "or" is "يا".

 Correct translation:
 يا
 ```
 </details>

+Number of issues: 2.